 - Complete 8 hours of observation.
 Take the Observation Form with you and make sure the supervising technologist signs the form upon completion.
-Return this form by the due date (if delivering by hand, please have this turned in the office by 3:00 pm).
+You can scan the form and attach with your application materials or deliver to the committee.

-- Submit the $40.00 Nuclear Medicine Program application fee with the completed observation forms to be received by the Admissions Committee no later than February 1st.
+- Submit the $40.00 Nuclear Medicine Program application fee.
 Check or Money Order should be made out to University of Missouri.
 Do not send cash via mail.
-We are unable to accept either charge cards or Student Charge.
-If delivering by hand, please turn in no later than February 1st at 3:00 pm.
+We are unable to accept Mizzou Student Charge.
+Credit or debit cards are acceptable (contact us for additional information).

 Nuclear Medicine Applications Committee